 The Eastmain Mine claims are located in the south-eastern branch of the Upper Eastmain River Greenstone Belt.
-The Eastmain gold deposit is a sulphide-rich gold-copper-silver system and belongs to the Réné sequence, which is dominated by mafic volcanic rocks.
+The Eastmain gold deposit is a sulphide-rich gold-copper-silver system and belongs to the René sequence, which is dominated by mafic volcanic rocks.
 The property contains 4 interpreted volcanic cycles.
 Each cycle is believed to include a basal ultramafic unit, overlain by a mafic volcanic pile and terminated by silicified and mineralized horizon.
 Within the property boundaries, the first two volcanic cycles are located in the Placer Lake area.
-The third interpreted cycle (Mine Trend) is locally capped by the Eastmain Mine gold-copper deposit (gold + chalcopyrite in quartz veins).
+The third interpreted cycle (Mine Trend) contains, at the top of the sequence, the Eastmain gold-copper VMS (volcanic massive sulfide) deposit (gold + chalcopyrite in quartz veins and chert).

-The Eastmain Mine is a partially-developed, historic, high-grade, gold-copper deposit hosted in an extensive volcanic formation (Mine Trend) which extends across the property for over 10 km on a northwest to southeast strike.
-The Mine Trend is a very distinctive geological horizon, which is comprised of a strongly deformed and altered mix of rhyolitic tuffs and flows, mafic to ultramafic flows.
+The Eastmain deposit is a historic, partially-developed, high-grade, gold-copper deposit hosted in an extensive volcanic formation (Mine Trend) which extends across the property for over 10 km on a northwest to southeast strike.
+The Mine Trend is a very distinctive geological horizon, which is comprised of a strongly deformed and altered packaged of rhyolitic tuffs and mafic to ultramafic flows.
 The Mine Trend is a subplanar envelope, striking NW-SE and dipping 35° to 45° to the NE.
-The gold-bearing horizon of the Mine Trend is represented by mineralized quartz veins, associated with massive to semi-massive sulphide lenses (pyrrhotite, pyrite, chalcopyrite), and silicified zones contained within mafic flows, felsic flows and tuffs, and ultramafic flows.
+The gold-bearing horizon of the Mine Trend is represented by mineralized quartz veins and chert, associated with massive to semi-massive sulphide lenses (pyrrhotite, pyrite, chalcopyrite), and silicified zones contained within mafic flows, felsic flows and tuffs, and ultramafic flows; the deposit has been interpreted by some to be a deformed and metamorphosed VMS.
 The project is in the target-definition and drilling stages of exploration.
-The Company's exploration focus at the Eastmain Mine is the conversion of historic resources and discovery of new and potentially economic mineralization along the regionally extensive Mine Trend.
+The Company's exploration focus at the Eastmain historic Mine is the conversion of historic resources to current classification standards and the discovery of new and potentially economic mineralization along the regionally extensive Mine Trend.

-The Eastmain Mine hosts the Eastmain gold deposit, a copper-gold-silver, sulphide-rich deposit, consisting of three high-grade, gold-rich zones known as the, "A", "B" and "C" Zones.
+The Eastmain gold deposit, a copper-gold-silver, sulphide-rich deposit, consists of three high-grade, gold-rich zones known as the, "A", "B" and "C" Zones.
 The mine was developed and operated by MSV Resources.
 MSV mined approximately 100,000 t of ore in 1995, producing 40,000 ozs at an average grade of 10.6 g/t Au.
 At the time of closure, the Eastmain gold deposit hosted a historic resource of 255,750 ozs of gold at an average grade of 10 g/t Au.
 These resources are historic estimates and should not be relied upon as they have not been reviewed for Eastmain by a Qualified Person under National Instrument 43-101 ("NI 43-101").
 While Eastmain considers this historic estimate to be relevant to exploration of the property, the Company is not treating this historical estimate as a current mineral resource.
-The Eastmain Mine Project provides very attractive exploration and discovery opportunities for the Company as well as providing an ideally located camp for the exploration of the Company's other claim blocks covering complete segments of the regional Upper Eastmain River Greenstone Belt.